Hearing is set on effort to stop $1M-a-day sweepstakes from Elon Musk PAC that is backing Trump

-PHILADELPHIA — (AP) — A Philadelphia judge is holding a hearing Thursday in the city prosecutor's bid to shut down Elon Musk's $1 million-a-day sweepstakes in battleground states.
+PHILADELPHIA — (AP) — A Philadelphia judge plans to hold a hearing Thursday in the city prosecutor's bid to shut down Elon Musk's $1 million-a-day sweepstakes in battleground states.
 The giveaways come from Musk's political organization, which aims to boost Donald Trump's presidential campaign.

+Lawyers for Musk filed a motion late Wednesday seeking to move the case to federal court, saying it involves a federal election issue.
+However, a spokesperson for Philadelphia District Attorney Larry Krasner said Thursday the initial hearing at City Hall was still scheduled.

 Matthew Haverstick, one of several lawyers representing the defendants, declined to say late Wednesday if Musk would attend the hearing.